inayatkhosla/equitable-agriculture/README.md

 # Equitable Produce Marketing for Indian Farmers
-Raising farmer incomes by making wholesale agricultural markets more transparent, predictable, and accessible.
+Raising farmer incomes by making agricultural markets more transparent and  predictable.

 ## Table of Contents
 **[Motivation](#Motivation)**<br>